coolgradient/cg-de-assignment/de_assignment/ASSIGNMENT.md

 Interview Hands-on Assignment (2 to 3 hours)

-#Preresequites:
+## Prerequisites

--dbt installed on your local machine or use dbt cloud, we prefer you to install and use https://cursor.com/ --for installing dbt see: https://docs.getdbt.com/docs/core/installation-overview --when working with dbt we suggest you to use the dbt power user extention: https://open-vsx.org/extension/innoverio/vscode-dbt-power-user
+- dbt installed on your local machine or use dbt cloud, we prefer you to install and use https://cursor.com/
+  - for installing dbt see: https://docs.getdbt.com/docs/core/installation-overview
+  - when working with dbt we suggest you to use the dbt power user extension: https://open-vsx.org/extension/innoverio/vscode-dbt-power-user

--sign up for snowflake trail account and write down your login credentials: https://signup.snowflake.com/
+- sign up for snowflake trial account and write down your login credentials: https://signup.snowflake.com/

---dbt configured, fill in your snowflake connection credentials profiles.yml and place it at the right location
+- dbt configured, fill in your snowflake connection credentials profiles.yml and place it at the right location

-#Repo / DWH Layers Overview (What & Why)
+## Repo / DWH Layers Overview (What & Why)

-Note that our architecture is an EXTENTION, more layered apprach of the so called 'medaillion architecture'
+Note that our architecture is an EXTENSION, more layered approach of the so called 'medallion architecture'

-#The DWH Layers in this repo are:
+### The DWH Layers in this repo are:
 0_lnd — Landing: Ingest-only raw data; preserve source fidelity, minimal coercion.
 Why: auditability and decoupled ingest.
 1_rhs — Raw History: Historize raw with incremental MERGE and lookback; clustering allowed.
 Why: durable, reproducible history.
 2_ehs — Enterprise History Standardization: